Ian Maddieson

 Ian was primarily known for his work in phonological typology.
 He established the first world-wide database of phonemic inventories in the early 1980s, the UCLA Phonological Segment Inventory Database (UPSID).
 The database continued to be expanded over the years.
 The latest version was created while Ian was conducting research at the Laboratoire Dynamique du Langage, a CNRS-funded research center at the Université Lyon-2.
 The result was the Lyon-Albuquerque Phonological Systems Database (LAPSyD), covering 764 languages and including data on segmental inventories, syllable structures, stress, and tonal systems.

 Ian drew on his phonological databases to uncover universals of phonology.
 This work actually began at the Language Universals Project under Joseph Greenberg and Charles Ferguson at Stanford in 1975, from which Ian published research on the universals of tone systems.
 In 1984 he published Patterns of sounds, which was re-issued in 2009.
 Patterns of sounds presents a large number of universals of phonological segments, as well as publishing the contents of UPSID at the time.
 Later, Ian contributed 12 chapters to the World Atlas of Language Structures (WALS), a widely-used resource for the study of typological patterns.
+He also played leadership roles in the International Phonetic Association, where he served as Vice President and as Editor of the Journal, and the Association for Laboratory Phonology, where he served as Secretary.
+His honors included being elected a Fellow of the American Academy for the Advancement of Science in 2013.

 In addition to research on phonetics and phonological typology, Ian explored other topics of theoretical interest, including language complexity, language evolution and language-environment interactions.
 Ian demonstrated that the widely-held belief that greater complexity in one part of the phonological system is compensated by greater simplicity in another part does not hold for the phonological complexity measures that he examined based on LAPSyD data.
 Working with primatologists, Ian suggested that an important factor in the evolution of human speech may be the emergence of consonant distinctions with the evolution of advanced supralaryngeal control.
 Ian and complex systems colleagues at the Santa Fe Institute questioned a hypothesis that the geographical distribution of phonological diversity was a trace of out-of-Africa human migration.
 Instead, Ian suggested that phonological diversity data supports a variant of the Acoustic Adaptation Hypothesis in which sonority of segments in language use is correlated to mean annual temperature in the area where the language is spoken.
 Ian’s most recent research critically examined widely-held beliefs in phonological typology.
 In one project, he explored how dominant languages of recent imperial expansions tend to distort ideas of what patterns are typical in phonetic and phonological systems, and in another, he demonstrated through a systematic synchronic and diachronic study that tonal systems are not as predominant or historically original as they are frequently claimed to be.